What Is Otitis Media?

 Although you should see an ENT specialist to rule out a more serious ear infection, you can generally find relief from ear infection pain with over-the-counter pain relievers.
 Some ear infections will go away on their own while others will require antibiotic treatment.

-How do you get an ear infection?
+How do adults get ear infections?

 Ear infections happen when bacteria or viruses enter the inner workings of the ear and begin to thrive in the warm and moist environment.
 This usually causes symptoms like swelling (causing blockage) and pain.
 Ear infections can also be caused by a cold or flu when the illness spreads to the ears.